mitsuhiko/lucumr/2022/11/23/stack-tokens.rst

     pub fn get<'stack>(&'stack self, _proof: &'stack StackToken) -> &'stack T;

-With this trick the lifetime is constrained an we are allowed to give out references to the thread local which is exactly what `Sticky` does.
+With this trick the lifetime is constrained and we are allowed to give out references to the thread local which is exactly what `Sticky` does.
 So you can use it like this: